Allive/ETH_Contract_status/README.md

 ```

 ##### ssl
-if you want to privide ssl into back and web app - add these lines into .env
+if you want to provide ssl into back and web app - add these lines into .env
 ``` sh
 PRIVATE_KEY_SSL = ${absolute_path_to_key}
 CERT_SSL = ${absolute_path_to_cert}
 ```
 ##### timings
 if you want to adjust timings and qty refresh data add these ones.
-Time in millisecons
+Time in milliseconds
 ```sh
 MS_TO_GRAB_ALL_DATA = 600000
 MS_TO_GRAB_LAST_DEPOSITS = 40000